Holly Robinson Peete: Early life, family and education

 Holly Elizabeth Robinson was born in Philadelphia, Pennsylvania, the daughter of Dolores and Matt Robinson.
 Dolores was a schoolteacher, in public relations, and later a personal talent manager.
 Matt was an actor, producer and writer, probably next known as the first actor to play Gordon on the children's television series Sesame Street.
-Holy has an older brother, Matthew Thomas Robinson III.
-She attended Greene Street Friends School in nearby Germantown.
+Holly has an older brother, Matthew Thomas Robinson III.
+She attended Greene Street Friends School in Germantown.
 In 1974, her family relocated to California.

 Peete graduated from Santa Monica High School in Santa Monica, California, where her classmates included Rob Lowe and Yvette Lee Bowser.
 Peete graduated from Sarah Lawrence College in 1986 with a degree in psychology and French.
 Peete studied in Paris for a year at the Sorbonne; she is fluent in French.
 While in Paris, she sang in nightclubs, including a performance with jazz musician Lionel Hampton at the Hotel Meridian Jazz Club.